socialgene/socialgene.github.io/docs/precomputed_databases/2023_v0.4.1/aws/aws_instructions.md

     - This requires you to open TCP port 7474 and 7687 in the security group settings for the EC2 instance.
     - You can then access the Neo4j browser at `http://<public-dns>:7474` (replace `<public-dns>` with the public DNS of your EC2 instance).
 - Use an SSH tunnel to access the Neo4j browser from your local machine.
     - Run the following command on your local machine to create an SSH tunnel to the EC2 instance.
+Replace `/path/to/your.pem` with the path to your .pem file and `<public-dns>` with the public DNS of your EC2 instance.
-    - `ssh -i /path/to/your.pem -L 7474:localhost:7474 -L 7687:localhost:7687 ec2-user@<public-dns>`
+    - `ssh -i /path/to/your.pem -L 7474:localhost:7474 -L 7687:localhost:7687 ec2-user@ec2-111-11-11-111.compute-1.amazonaws.com`
     - You can then access the Neo4j browser at `http://localhost:7474` in your local browser.